MarletteFunding/serverless-step-functions/README.md

 ### Schedule

 The following config will attach a schedule event and causes the stateMachine `crawl` to be called every 2 hours.
 The configuration allows you to attach multiple schedules to the same stateMachine.
-You can either use the `rate` or `cron` syntax.
-Take a look at the [AWS schedule syntax documentation](http://docs.aws.amazon.com/AmazonCloudWatch/latest/events/ScheduledEvents.html) for more details.
+You can either use the `rate`, `cron`, or `at` syntax.
+Take a look at the [AWS schedule syntax documentation](https://docs.aws.amazon.com/scheduler/latest/UserGuide/schedule-types.html) for more details.

 ```yaml
 stepFunctions: